Relocating to Silicon Valley

 Public Transit — The Santa Clara Valley Transportation Authority provides bus and light rail services locally, while the Altamont Corridor Express, Amtrak, Bay Area Rapid Transit, and Caltrain offer transportation throughout the greater Bay Area region and Northern California.
 Be sure to get your Clipper Card for all-in-one Bay Area transit!

 Note that if you are an international student holding an F-1 student or F-2 dependent visa, you are not required to have a Social Security Number to be eligible.
 Instead, please make sure to present immigration documents such as Form I-20, a printed version of I-94 electronic record, and passport with visa.

 If you are not eligible to apply for a license, consider carpooling as a transportation option.
 Coordinate with your fellow students or check out the following ride-share websites: CarpoolWorld, Waze Carpool , and Craigslist: South Bay.

 Bicycling — The City of San Jose has made impressive efforts in creating bicycle-friendly roads with designated bicycle lanes.
 Learn more about California bicycle laws and sharing the road with motorists before you start biking.

 International students living and studying in the state of California may consider getting a state identification card.
 The ID card serves as official identification, but does not authorize driving.
 It is useful to have legal identification for activities like banking or proving your age.
 To learn how to apply for a card, please visit this page.

 There are various rental options for both single and shared living in the Silicon Valley area.
 Many students live in buildings with studio or one-bedroom apartments.
 Often, single-family houses are rented out with individuals inhabiting different bedrooms while sharing the kitchen and living area.

-First, check out the Off Campus Student Services website for useful information and resources on what to look out for during your housing search.
-Off Campus Student Services is available to review lease contracts and assist students with any landlord concerns, questions about renter’s rights, sublet issues, or roommate conflicts that may arise while living off campus.
+First, check out the Off Campus Housing and Support Services website for useful information and resources on what to look out for during your housing search.
+Off Campus Housing and Support Services is available to review lease contracts and assist students with any landlord concerns, questions about renter’s rights, sublet issues, or roommate conflicts that may arise while living off campus.